Where Should You Be Looking For Happiness?

 Happiness isn’t in one complex place (like your phone), it’s in lots of simple places.
 And the coolest discovery I’ve made about happiness is that it’s not at the end of a goal, it’s already inside; you already have everything you need, no matter how little you have.

 This even bleeds a little into my parenting.
 There’s a parenting mantra we often trot out: “I just want them to be happy and healthy”.
 Of course we do.
 But I’ve lowered the bar here; I just want them to be healthy, content humans.
 I mean, How many content adult humans do you know?
 I’d take that.

-If you found this useful then please share it on the socials (those little tabs on the left), it really does make all the difference!
+If you found this post about where to find happiness in life useful then please share it on the socials (those little tabs on the left), it really does make all the difference!